YottaDB/YDBDoc/ProgGuide/triggers.rst

 * Intended and the $ETRAP mechanism is an integral part of managing the difference
 * Unintended and the $ETRAP mechanism should help notify the operational team to correct the difference and restart replication

-The trigger facility includes an environment variable called gtm_trigger_etrap.
+The trigger facility includes an environment variable called ydb_trigger_etrap.
 It provides the initial value for $ETRAP in trigger context and can be used to set error traps for trigger operations in both mumps and MUPIP processes.
 The code can, of course, also SET $ETRAP within the trigger context.
-During a run-time trigger operation if you do not specify the value of gtm_trigger_etrap and a trigger fails, YottaDB uses the current trap handler.
-In a mumps process, if the trap handler was $ZTRAP at the time of the triggering update and gtm_trigger_etrap isn't defined, the error trap is implicitly replaced by $ETRAP="" which exits out of both the trigger logic and the triggering action before the $ZTRAP unstacks and takes effect.
-In a MUPIP process, if you do not specify the value of gtm_trigger_etrap and a trigger fails, YottaDB implicitly performs a SET $ETRAP="If $ZJOBEXAM()" and terminates the MUPIP process. $ZOBEXAM() records diagnostic information (equivalent to ZSHOW "*") to a file that provides a basis for analysis of the failure.
+During a run-time trigger operation if you do not specify the value of ydb_trigger_etrap and a trigger fails, YottaDB uses the current trap handler.
+In a mumps process, if the trap handler was $ZTRAP at the time of the triggering update and ydb_trigger_etrap isn't defined, the error trap is implicitly replaced by $ETRAP="" which exits out of both the trigger logic and the triggering action before the $ZTRAP unstacks and takes effect.
+In a MUPIP process, if you do not specify the value of ydb_trigger_etrap and a trigger fails, YottaDB implicitly performs a SET $ETRAP="If $ZJOBEXAM()" and terminates the MUPIP process. $ZOBEXAM() records diagnostic information (equivalent to ZSHOW "*") to a file that provides a basis for analysis of the failure.

 .. note::
    $ZJOBEXAM() dumps the context of a process at the time the function executes and the output may well contain sensitive information such as identification numbers, credit card numbers, and so on.
 You should secure the location of files produced by the MUPIP error handler or set up appropriate security characteristics for operating MUPIP.
-Alternatively, if you do not want MUPIP to create a $ZJOBEXAM() file, explicitly set the gtm_trigger_etrap environment variable to a handler such as "Write !,$ZSTATUS,!,$ZPOSITION,!
+Alternatively, if you do not want MUPIP to create a $ZJOBEXAM() file, explicitly set the ydb_trigger_etrap environment variable to a handler such as "Write !,$ZSTATUS,!,$ZPOSITION,!
 Halt".

 Other key aspects of error handling during trigger execution are as follows: